Who is winning the sanctions war?

-In December the EU commissioned a secret report to assess just how badly the war in Ukraine, and the polycrisis it is fuelling is hurting Europe’s economy.
-Good news.
-The conclusion was that the bounce-back effect of sanctions imposed on Russia have “largely sparred” Europe’s own economy.
-In all the EU member state have spent a total of €525bn on relief and subsidies and given the size of the EU economy (€16.6 trillion) that is a relatively modest amount – 3.1% or less than many countries spent on stimulus during the coronacrisis.
+In December the EU commissioned a secret report to assess just how badly the war in Ukraine, and the polycrisis it is fuelling, is hurting Europe’s economy.
+Good news: the conclusion was that the bounce-back effect of sanctions imposed on Russia has “largely spared” Europe’s own economy.
+In all, the EU member states have spent a total of €525bn on relief and subsidies, and given the size of the EU economy (€16.6 trillion) that is a relatively modest amount – 3.1% or less than many countries spent on stimulus during the coronacrisis.

 However, the same is true of Russia.
 Sanctions have not badly hurt its economy either.
 In the first month of the war Russia’s economy was widely expected to contract by at least 15% and things like its oil production and banking sector were supposed to collapse.
 Not only did that not happen, but Russia is actually making more money than it has ever made before.
-This year the current account surplus is expected to be $270bn by the end of the year – more than twice as much as the $120bn it had in 2021, and that was already an all-time record.
+This year the current account surplus is predicted to be $270bn by the end of the year – more than twice as much as the $120bn it had in 2021, and that was already an all-time record.

 Calculating the cash cost to Russia is very difficult.
-The budget has earmarked a total of $75bn (RUB4.7 trillion) for military spending this year which is planned to double to $84bn next year.
-However, you could include the spending on the police, which is set to be almost as much as on the military and is presumably to prevent anti-war demonstrations are easily crushed.
-All-in-all as part of the new three year budget passed in December, Russia intends to spend a total of $600bn on defence and security through to 2025.
+The budget has earmarked a total of $75bn (RUB4.7 trillion) for military spending this year, which is planned to double to $84bn next year.
+However, you could include the spending on the police, which is set to be almost as much as on the military and is presumably to prevent anti-war demonstrations or make sure they are easily crushed if they happen.
+All-in-all as part of the new three-year budget passed in December, Russia intends to spend a total of $600bn on defence and security out to 2025.

 Another way to look at the cost is the cost of the 3% contraction this year.
-Russia’s economic was worth $1.8 trillion in 2021, so a 3% contraction is only worth about $53bn.
+Russia’s economy was worth $1.8 trillion in 2021, so a 3% contraction is only worth about $53bn.
 That is a lot less than the $267bn that a 15% contraction would have been worth.

-In relative terms the sanctions war is costing Europe about 3% of GDP so far (just counting subsidies) whereas adding Russia’s contraction and budget spending and the cost is on the order of 7% of GDP, although it still remains well within Russia’s means to finance it just from the windfall $150bn extra it has earned this year from commodity exports.
+In relative terms the sanctions war is costing Europe about 3% of GDP so far (just counting subsidies), whereas adding Russia’s contraction and budget spending and the cost is of the order of 7% of GDP, although it still remains well within Russia’s means to finance it just from the windfall $150bn extra it has earned this year from commodity exports.
+If you add in the spending on the police the total rises to around $200bn, but Russia can easily afford that too, as it has another approximately $180bn in the National Welfare Fund.
+Russia still has plenty of money.

 Of course, both the EU and Russia have suffered considerable economic pain.
-In Russia the automotive sector almost completely collapsed.
+In Russia the automotive sector has almost completely collapsed.
 At its low in March Russia turned out a mere 3,000 cars, as opposed the 100,000-plus a month it usually makes.
-Since then production has recovered somewhat but overall production remains down by about 60%.
+Since then output has recovered somewhat but overall production remains down by about 60%.
 Many sectors have been deeply wounded and will not fully recover in the foreseeable future.

-And long-term Russia’s growth potential has been cut from an already flaccid 2% to a mere 1% -- far behind the global growth rates on the order of 4%.
+And long term, Russia’s growth potential has been cut from an already flaccid 2% to a mere 1% – far behind the global growth rates on the order of 4%.
 Russia is doomed to stagnate over the coming decades and steadily fall behind the rest of the world.

-The EU has not gotten off Scott free either.
+The EU has not gotten off scot-free either.
 The disappearance of Russian gas has been especially painful.
-As bne IntelliNews reported, Europe’s heavy industry has been shutting down as things like fertiliser, chemical and other industrial subsector that rely on gas as an input or a fuel have been force to close because they can’t afford to buy gas, can’t get enough, or have simply become economically unviable with gas prices more than ten-times their usual level.
+As bne IntelliNews reported, Europe’s heavy industry has been shutting down as things like the fertiliser, chemical and other industrial subsectors that rely on gas as an input or a fuel have been force to close because they can’t afford to buy gas, can’t get enough, or have simply become economically unviable with gas prices more than ten times their usual level.

 Both Russia and the EU have to some extent de-industrialised as a result of the sanctions war.

 In this context to ask “who’s winning” is to oversimplify the problem.
 Europe can replace Russia’s gas with LNG and import the chemicals it can no longer make.
-Russia also can offset the pain of sanctions with the higher prices of the commodities it has, as economists say that higher prices are here to stay as a result of the unprecedented attempt to inflict sanctions on one of the world’s biggest producers of nearly every commodity under the sun.
+Russia also can offset the pain of sanctions with the higher prices of the commodities it produces, as economists say that higher prices are here to stay as a result of the unprecedented attempt to inflict sanctions on one of the world’s biggest producers of nearly every commodity under the sun.
 Nevertheless, much of the damage done to both sides is directly comparable, even if the sectors worst affected are different.

 Sanctions weakness